Generic Name: dantrolene (DAN-troe-leen)

 - Use Dantrium capsules with extreme caution in CHILDREN younger than 5 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if Dantrium capsules can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Dantrium capsules while you are pregnant.
-Dantrium capsules is found in breast milk.
+Dantrium capsules are found in breast milk.
 Do not breast-feed while taking Dantrium capsules.

 Possible side effects of Dantrium capsules: